 There are a variety of bone tumors that are malignant, such as chondrosarcoma and osteosarcoma.
 Although they both are cancerous tumors, each of them has a different effect on the body.
 For example, chondrosarcoma causes the body to overproduce cartilage-like tissue, whereas osteosarcoma is different and causes the body to produce bone tissue that is not as strong as normal bone tissue.

-At University Orthopedic Surgeons, our orthopedic oncologist, Dr. Anna Wallace, is dual-fellowship-trained in orthopedic trauma and orthopedic oncology, making her more than qualified to assess, diagnose, and treat this type of cancer.
+At University Orthopaedic Surgeons, our orthopaedic oncologist, Dr. Anna Wallace, is dual-fellowship-trained in orthopaedic trauma and orthopaedic oncology, making her more than qualified to assess, diagnose, and treat this type of cancer.

 Build Your Knowledge of Malignant Bone Tumors and Oncology